pragmint/open-practices/practices/run-pair-programming-sessions.md

 ### Adapting to Remote Collaboration Challenges

 While Pair Programming can be done remotely, has some challenges such as communication barriers, technical issues, and time zone differences.
-Teams must use in suitable collaboration tools (Like VS Code Live Share) and establish clear communication protocols.
+Teams must use suitable collaboration tools (Like VS Code Live Share) and establish clear communication protocols.

 ## How to Improve